Bob Holden (racing driver)

 Robin John "Bob" Holden (born 1 December 1932 in Notting Hill, Victoria) is an Australian racing driver.
 Holden raced small-engined touring cars throughout his career, racing Peugeots in the early 1960s, establishing a reputation for himself which saw him become a regular part of BMC Australia racing program for Minis which culminated with a victory in the 1966 Bathurst 500 co-driving with Rauno Aaltonen.
 Into the 1970s Holden moved on to race Ford Escorts in various guises, moving into Toyota Corollas in the 1980s, winning the 1.6-litre class at the Bathurst round of the 1987 World Touring Car Championship.
-In the mid-1990s Holden moved into BMW M3s and later a BMW 318i Super Touring car in which he raced his final Bathurst in 1998, at the time setting the record for most Bathurst appearances.
+In the mid-1990s Holden moved into BMW M3s and later a BMW 318i Super Touring car in which he raced his final Bathurst 1000 in 1998, at the time setting the record for most Bathurst appearances.

-Holden has continued his involvement in racing through the historic racing scene, and has restored two of his Group C specification Ford Escorts to race in historic touring car racing, although one was recently badly damaged at Oran Park.
-He has also restored one of his Group A specification Toyota Corolla FX-GTs which he races himself in the Australian Heritage Touring Car Championship for historic Group C and Group A touring cars.
+Holden continued his involvement in motorsport, competing in historic racing, and has restored two of his Group C Ford Escorts to race in historic touring car racing.
+He has also restored one of his Group A Toyota Corolla FX-GTs to race in the Australian Heritage Touring Car Championship for historic Group C and Group A touring cars.
 Holden is also involved in charity work, helping disadvantaged youth acquire trade skills to help establish themselves in society.